 After graduating from medical school, David completed two years of mandatory service in a rural community in Venezuela where he served in a leadership role at the health center and was actively involved in teaching medical students during their rural rotations.

 In 2015, Dr. Fernandes joined the Fiber Tractography Lab at the University of Pittsburgh as a post-doctoral associate research fellow.
-During this time, Dr. Fernandes has been involved in several research projects, including an RO1 grant from the NIH to study language connectivity pathways and neuroplasticity in aphasic stroke patients.

 Dr. Fernandes has been invited to lecture in white matter connectivity of the human brain at the University of Pittsburgh Department of Psychology, and is currently in charge of teaching the practical sessions in the surgical neuroanatomy course for fourth year medical students at the university.